 What is sleep apnea?

-Apnea is a medical word for "not breathing."
 Sleep apnea is when your breathing slows or stops for a short time while you're sleeping and then restarts.

-This happens over and over each time you sleep, often many times an hour.
+If you have sleep apnea, this happens over and over each time you sleep, often many times an hour.
 You wake up partway when your breathing stops.
 When you wake up, you start breathing again.
 Usually you don't remember waking up.
 However, it still breaks up a good night's sleep.

 People with sleep apnea usually snore loudly at night and are very tired during the day